Scroll down to read Reviews and then an Excerpt from The Road to Thebes

-She looked at Lykus’ empty chair, wondering how long he would take with his chamber-pot this time.
+She looked at Lycus’ empty chair, wondering how long he would take with his chamber-pot this time.
 Over the course of the last year her husband had needed to pass water ever more frequently, and yet he found it increasingly difficult to do so.
 He often excused himself in the middle of an important meeting, and always he slipped away right after dinner, before the entertainment began.
 The blood in his urine was a more recent development.

-During more than twenty years of marriage Lykus had not fathered a babe on her, nor on any other woman.
+During more than twenty years of marriage Lycus had not fathered a babe on her, nor on any other woman.
 The healers of Apollo told her that a man suffering from his current condition would never again know the pleasures of Eros.
 To get a child, she needed someone else.

 Beside her, the eight-year-old prince slouched in his chair.
 “Laius, sit up straight,” Dirke snapped.